 WBS is also said as a work breakdown structure.
 WBS is the foundation component in project management.
-The Activity WBS comes from the origin of the project management body of knowledge (PMBOK) which used as a hierarchical decomposition of the subtask work executed in the project.
+The Activity WBS originates from the project management body of knowledge (PMBOK), which is used as a hierarchical decomposition of the subtask work executed in the project.
 The first step to plan is to break down the project into simpler elements to manage the task.
 WBS is the main action done in every project, and it’s the foundation of the Project.
 This is used to find the project status and cost variance.
-Where this shows the project as a milestone and shows what’s the budgeted and actual WBS should be planned before the execution of the project, so the risk is highlighted in the activities and plans; this articles is the proven approach of the planning and creating of Work break down structure.
+This shows the project as a milestone and shows what’s the budgeted and actual WBS should be planned before the execution of the project, so the risk is highlighted in the activities and plans; this article is the proven approach of the planning creating of Work break down structure.
 It also helps to plan the total estimated time for the project.
 Role allocation and resource allocation is also done in every activity.

-WBS includes all internal, external and in terms (in terms means works to be completed including the project management.
+WBS includes all internal, external, and in terms (in terms means works to be completed including the project management.
 Its main principle is for the decomposition, development, and evaluation of the WBS.
 After completion of the project, the Work breakdown structure acts as an asset to the organization.
-It can be used in all project and compatible, and makes work easier.
+It can be used in all projects and compatible, and makes work easier.

 Steps created for the project using WBS